CyberMat97/simple-metronome-gtk/README.md

 $ make all
 ```

-> to launch the program hust tyoe
+> to launch the program hust type

 ```shell
 $ ./simple-metronome-gtk